martinaalvera/Documentation/indigo_paas_deploy/iam.rst

 #.
 Login as admin and accept the request
 #.
 Login as new user

-Test 3: register using Google account (optional)
+Test 3: Register using Google account (optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Sign-in with Google